 EP's will be reviewed prior to a student's matriculation to middle and high school, regardless of whether the two-year time period for the EP has expired.
-Both the student's current school and the student's future next level school must be involved in the EP review, including (1) the student, (2) the parent(s), (3) ESE Coordinator of the sending school, (4) ESE Coordinator of the receiving school, (5) Gifted Teacher of the sending school, and (6) other parties as needed.
+Both the student's current school and the student's future next level school must be involved in the EP review, including (1) the student, (2) the parent(s), (3) ESE Specialist or Gifted Coordinator of the sending school, (4) ESE Specialist or Gifted Coordinator of the receiving school, (5) Gifted Teacher of the sending school, and (6) other parties as needed.